Faieee/final_project/README.md

 ## Machine Learning Model

-**Description of preliminary feature engineering and preliminary feature selection, including their decision-making process**
+### **Description of preliminary feature engineering and preliminary feature selection, including their decision-making process**
-- On the first iteration, we selected 'age', 'workclass', 'education_cat_lev', 'marital_status', 'occupation', 'relationship', 'race', 'sex', and 'income_lev' because they had a correlation of at least 0.02.
-We did not include capital gains because it seemed to be less relevant than that.
+- **On the first iteration, we selected 'age', 'workclass', 'education_cat_lev', 'marital_status', 'occupation', 'relationship', 'race', 'sex', and 'income_lev' because they had a correlation of at least 0.02.
+We did not include capital gains because it seemed to be less relevant than that.**

 - We felt most confident using SciKit-Learn to run classifications and clustering algorithms.
 We found that using the adaptive (ada) boost easy ensemble method produced the best results.

+- (On the second iteration, we removed race and sex from the models, but this set of models performed worse across the board, so we reverted to the original model.
+Thus, the pictures below represent the first iteration with the above-mentioned variables all included.)

 **Description of how data was split into training and testing sets**